wonderingabout/gtp2ogs-tutorial/docs/3B3-windows-optional-upgrade-to-devel.md

 3B3) Optional : Upgrade gtp2ogs from old branch to devel (latest) branch

+**UPDATE FEBRUARY 2019 : the old gtp2ogs.js has been split into many modules, to upgrade your gtp2ogs to devel, you now need to upgrade all the gtp2ogs files (gtp2ogs.js, bot.js, config.js, etc...).
+But the process to upgrade your branch is the same : just copy all gtp2ogs files now, instead of only gtp2ogs.js in the past**

 **(This step is not an obligation, but it is highly recommended and only takes a few minutes)**

 Npm (node package manager) installs an old branch of gtp2ogs